Mousehole: 20th century

 Although a lifeboat had been available in Mount's Bay for many years, a new lifeboat station at Penlee Point, on the outskirts of the village, was opened in 1913.
 On 19 December 1981 the entire lifeboat crew of eight was lost during an attempted rescue in hurricane-force winds.
-The lifeboat was moved to Newlyn in 1983 but continues to be known as the 'Penlee Lifeboat'.
+The lifeboat was moved to Newlyn in 1983 but continues to be known as the "Penlee Lifeboat".

 The village's harbourside was once the location of the Lobster Pot guest house, in which Dylan Thomas and Caitlin Macnamara spent their honeymoon after marrying at Penzance register office.

 In 1936 the GPO Film Unit made The Saving of Bill Blewitt, a short film to promote the Post Office Savings Bank, featuring local postman Bill Blewitt.

 Mousehole hosts a vibrant variety of festivals and community activities.
 It is known for its Christmas illuminations.
 Since 1981, every 19 December the lights have been turned off in memory of the victims of the lifeboat disaster.
 Tom Bawcock's Eve is a unique celebration held on 23 December each year to celebrate the ending of a famine in the 16th century by local resident Tom Bawcock.
 This festival is the inspiration behind the book The Mousehole Cat by Antonia Barber and the associated television productions.
-This festival is also the origin of 'Star Gazey Pie', a mixed fish, egg and potato pie with fish heads protruding through the pastry.
+This festival is also the origin of stargazy pie, a mixed fish, egg and potato pie with fish heads protruding through the pastry.
 Mousehole also holds a small maritime festival every two years called 'Sea, Salt and Sail'.

 Parts of the 1995 feature film Blue Juice were filmed in the village.
 The local community radio station is Coast FM (formerly Penwith Radio), which broadcasts on 96.5 and 97.2 FM.